 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company's cash consists of cash held in bank accounts that earn interest at variable interest rates.
-The Company's loan payable accrues interest at a fixed rate.
-Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on the estimated fair value as of September 30, 2012.
+The Company's loans payable accrues interest at fixed rates.
+Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on the estimated fair value as of December 31, 2012.